mirror/boost/libs/ptr_container/doc/guidelines.rst

 Choosing the right container
 ----------------------------

-The recommended usage pattern of the container classes are the same as the for normal standard containers.
+The recommended usage pattern of the container classes is the same as for normal standard containers.

 ``ptr_vector``, ``ptr_list`` and ``ptr_deque`` offer the programmer different